📦 microViz

 )

-Ordination methods can also help you to visualise if overall microbial ecosystem composition differs markedly between groups, e.g. BMI.
+Ordination methods can also help you to visualize if overall microbial ecosystem composition differs markedly between groups, e.g. BMI.

 Here is one option as an example: